This is a guest post by Stephen Croome of buyaniPad.com; his bio is below.

-There is a lot spoken on the growth of mobile but not much actual data shared.
+There is a lot of speaking on the growth of mobile but not much actual data shared.
 SEOmoz recently posted trends for mobile in 2011 and I thought I would contribute to the discussion with a baseline for expected mobile growth based on real sales data.

 I have included data from two very different but high traffic sites.
-One is a pure play commercial sales site, and the other is a site that is purely informational.
-Neither have a mobile version of the site although both websites display fine on smartphones.
+One is a pure-play commercial sales site, and the other is a site that is purely informational.
+Neither has a mobile version of the site although both websites display fine on smartphones.

-Hopefully this information helps people make better projections for their own clients.
-I encourage you to share real data so we can build a better picture of where the next few years’ growth is going come from.
+Hopefully, this information helps people make better projections for their own clients.
+I encourage you to share real data so we can build a better picture of where the next few years’ growths is going come from.

 UK sales site’s revenue from mobile devices